frankstepanski/node-express-course/week3/readme.md

 >So an Express application is basically a series of middleware function calls. :white_check_mark:

-As we know, the server's job is to receive requests and respond to them.
-Middleware gets between the request-response cycle and helps manage the request and can help determine how the server should respond.
-This can be thought of a middleware pipeline where Express puts multiple pieces of middleware together through a series of functions.
+Middleware gets between the [request-response cycle](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) and helps manage the request and can help determine how the server should respond.
+This can be thought of as a middleware pipeline where Express puts multiple pieces of middleware together through a series of functions.

 These functions have access to the request object (**req**), the response object (**res**), and the **next** middleware function in the application's request-response cycle.
 The next middleware function is commonly denoted by a variable named next.